-When we think of radiation we imagine nuclear explosions and bombs.
-While these are serious sources of high levels radiation (of high energy), there are many other sources much more common, practically ubiquitous, that generate low levels of radiation and which basically remain unnoticed.
+When we think of radiation, we imagine bombs and nuclear explosions.
+While these are serious sources of high levels radiation (of high energy), there are many other sources that are much more common, practically ubiquitous, that generate low levels of radiation and which basically remain unnoticed.
 How many of us think for example of cellular phones as a source of radiation?
 And yet, the cell phones, cell phone towers, cordless phones, as well as TVs, computers, microwave ovens, broadcast antennas, military and aviation radars, satellites, and wireless internet are all sources of radiation.
-And so are the common medical X-Rays… Considering this, the radiation pollution picture significantly expands.
-From some explosions and nuclear accidents happening relatively rarely in faraway places, the picture of radiation pollution expands as a complex matrix covering all the Earth and thus involving all of us everywhere!
-In this context, we may ask ourselves is radiation so bad?
+And so are the common medical X-Rays.
+Considering this, the picture of radiation pollution significantly expands.
+From a few explosions and nuclear accidents happening relatively rarely in faraway places, the picture of radiation pollution expands to a complex matrix covering all the Earth and thus involving all of us everywhere!
+In this context, we could ask ourselves: is radiation really so bad?
 Yet, if it were, wouldn’t we all be dead or sick by now?!

 Radiation is essentially energy that travels and spreads out as it goes.
 This is referred to as electromagnetic radiation.
-Examples include: visible light, radio waves, microwaves, infrared and ultraviolet lights, X-rays, and gamma-rays.
-The differences between these various types of radiation consist in some physical properties such as energy, frequency, and wavelength.
+Examples include visible light, radio waves, microwaves, infrared and ultraviolet lights, X-rays, and gamma-rays.
+The differences between these various types of radiation consist of some physical properties such as energy, frequency, and wavelength.
 Thus, there are a variety of electromagnetic radiations.
-This means that any and all these types of radiation can generate radiation pollution if they are added by human activities.
-However, the magnitude of the generated pollution varies, with higher-risk pollution generated by radiation of higher energy such as gamma-rays regardless of exposure time.
+This means that any and all these types of radiation can generate radiation pollution if they are enhanced by human activities.
+However, the magnitude of the pollution generated varies, with higher-risk pollution generated by radiation of higher energy such as gamma-rays regardless of exposure time.
 This radiation is generated through detonation of nuclear weapons or in power plants.
-Therefore, the meaning of radiation pollution is that while there are ubiquitous sources of radiation, mostly the high-energy radiations cause radiation pollution with a serious health risk (such as cancer or death).
-This is why we will focus on sources for high-health risk radiation when discussing the radiation pollution causes and effects.
-However, the other types of radiation (in low doses over longer time) may still cause health problems including neurological, reproductive, and cardiac.
+Therefore, the meaning of radiation pollution is that, while there are ubiquitous sources of radiation, it is mostly the high-energy radiation that causes radiation pollution, carrying serious health risks (such as cancer or death).
+This is why we will focus on sources for high health-risk radiation when discussing the causes of radioactive pollution and its effects.
+However, the other types of radiation (in low doses over longer time) may still cause health problems, including neurological, reproductive, and cardiac dysfunctions.